Syzygies of some rational homogeneous varieties: Introduction

 Despite the simple cohomological criterion for Property $(N_p)$, it is in general a very difficult problem to compute the syzygies of a line bundle.
-We can find nice results about syzygies of ample line bundles on smooth projective curves in \cite{G1} or \cite[Section 1.8]{Laz}.
+There are satisfactory results about syzygies of ample line bundles on smooth projective curves (see \cite{G1} or \cite[Section 1.8]{Laz}).
 In higher dimensions, very few general results are known.
 In \cite{G2}, Green showed that $\cO_{\mathbb P^n}(d)$ satisfies Property $(N_p)$ for $p\leq d$.
 On the other hand, Ottaviani and Paoletti proved in \cite{OP} that for $n\geq 2$ and $d\geq 3$, $\cO_{\mathbb P^n}(d)$ does not satisfy Property $(N_{3d-2})$.
 It is still an open question whether or not $\cO_{\mathbb P^n}(d)$ satisfies Property $(N_{3d-3})$.